MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-config-issues.md

 >
 > Process ID: 680

-In the domain controller Directory Services Event Log, you see an event that resembles the following:
+In the domain controller Directory Services event log, you see an event that resembles the following:

 > Error Microsoft-Windows-ActiveDirectory\_DomainService 1168
 > Internal Processing Internal error: An Active Directory Domain Services error has occurred.